 What we don’t: Expensive; ultralight fabrics are thin and relatively noisy and slippery.

 Joining the other two Sea to Summit models above is the Aeros Down, which splits the difference between the Aeros Ultralight (2.1 oz.) and Premium (2.8 oz.) above at 2.5 ounces.
 It’s also the only model in the collection—and on our list—to include down cushioning along the top, which adds a nice boost in overall comfort and warmth while keeping things light and packable (down is known for being very warm for the weight and highly compressible).
-Adding to its ultralight focus, Sea to Summit utilized fabrics from their Spark and Flame sleeping bag collections, which are noticeably thin but reasonably tear-resistant (provided you exercise caution).
+Adding to its ultralight focus, Sea to Summit utilized fabrics from their Spark sleeping bag collection, which are noticeably thin but reasonably tear-resistant (provided you exercise caution).
 Rounding out the design is a supportive TPU air bladder, low-profile inflation/deflation valve, and compatibility with Sea to Summit’s PillowLock system to secure the pillow to any of their sleeping mats.

 However, like most specialized UL designs, the Sea to Summit Aeros Down isn’t a great all-rounder.
-While decently durable for how thin it is, the 10-denier shell has a delicate feel and will need to be treated with care to avoid punctures.
+While decently durable for how thin it is, the 10D shell has a delicate feel and will need to be treated with care to avoid punctures.
 The fabrics are also relatively noisy, slippery, and lack the soft hand feel that you get with the other Aeros models, which use plusher stretch-knit polyester along the top (you could always throw on a lightweight pillowcase to boost coziness).
 Finally, the Aeros Down forgoes the curved internal baffles and scalloped bottom edge of the Aeros Ultralight and Premium, which we appreciate for keeping our head in place throughout the night.
 But the down cushioning certainly has its benefits, including a modest boost in overall comfort and warmth with minimal impact on weight and bulk.

 See the Sea to Summit Aeros Down